jwgriff/group4-project/readme.md

 	  Success!!
 I hope..lol

-   13. Submitting your code to the project.
+   13. Submitting your code to the project:

       Once you've implemented a feature you believe is ready for the project you have to submit a pull request.
 This will send a report to all the